sojamo/p5.rxtx/README.md

 ### Arduino implementation

 *Arduino example 1: sending a composed string; Arduino example 2: sending using JSON library; send and receive using JSON library*

+### Unavailable or device is failing to connect

+In case the library is not able to detect a serial connection any more, an unavailable button will appear in the top left corner.
+This might happen because the device has been disconnected or lost connection.
+Once it is reconnected, press the _unavailable_ button or reload the page.

 ## Acknowledgments